 Build Redropp

+Even if Linux is preferred, the Redropp server should also work on FreeBSD, OpenBSD, Windows and macOS.
 Support for sandboxing on other operating systems is considered a long-term goal but is not currently available.

 Using Debian 12 or a later distribution is recommended.